Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Integration of Survey and Game

-Integrating a serious game into a large-scale population survey proved to be a high-risk high-gain strategy.
-Previous research suggested that the immersive nature of a serious game could facilitate individual preference formation in the complex energy field, especially for those without strong prior knowledge or motivation to engage with the topic in a more traditional way.
-However, from a survey design perspective, it was unclear to what extent a broader population sample would be willing to engage with a serious game within a survey context.
-In general, this study demonstrated that the approach worked rather well, as only a relatively low number of respondents were deterred from the survey because of the game treatment.
-At the same time, an important share of respondents, despite being assigned to the treatment, did not really engage with the game.
+Overall, the findings portray mixed conclusions.
+On one hand, assuming a ``glass half-empty'' position, it can be emphasised that an important share of respondents, despite being assigned to the treatment, did not engage with the game.
 Moreover, game engagement showed to be systematically dependent on socio-demographic and attitudinal factors.
-We conclude that the serious game was likely not able to reach and engage those individuals who would profit most from it.
-Much rather, the capacity to form own preferences on energy transition pathways and game engagement is likely driven by similar factors.
+In view of the fact that especially less interested and less educated individuals were less likely to engage with the game, it can be concluded that the serious game was likely not able to reach and engage those individuals who would profit most from it.
+Rather, the capacity to form preferences on energy transition pathways and game engagement is likely driven by similar factors.
+This interpretation is supported by additional quantitative, pre-registered analyses on efficacy and policy support reported elsewhere \cite{Brückmann2026}.
+These findings indicate that there were no general treatment effects on either individual or collective efficacy beliefs.
+Accordingly, playing the game did not lead to a significant increase in people's perceptions of their own, or society's, ability to advance energy transitions \cite{Brückmann2026}.

+On the other hand, however, a ``glass half-full'' position is also reasonable.
+Roughly a quarter of the treatment group did intensively engage with the game.
+Moreover, while the socio-demographic and attitudinal differences between players and non-players were statistically significant, they were in many cases not substantial in size.
+In particular, educational differences, which are known to be important drivers of higher sensitisation and acceptance of the energy transition and of receptivity to information information treatments, are small.
+These patterns suggest that the game was relatively successful in reaching individuals with lower educational resources.